lens-protocol/lens-chain-sdk/README.md

 with the private key of an account with Lens Network tokens.

 > [!TIP]
-> Use a Sepolia faucet (e.g., [Alchemy Sepolia Faucer](https://www.alchemy.com/faucets/ethereum-sepolia)) to get some SepoliaETH and then [bridge](https://portal.staging.lens.zksync.dev/bridge) them to the Lens Network.
+> Ask the Lens Team for some $GRASS tokens and then [bridge](https://portal.staging.lens.zksync.dev/bridge) them to the Lens Network.

 ### Usage <!-- omit in toc -->